PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 [Week2 Note and Question](https://docs.google.com/document/d/1FS7vMO-6ErDkzApeb9nVdxQyW2kHHMFV1EB6rf90d3U/edit?usp=sharing)

+## Tuesday, OCT 5 (1hrs)

+**Accomplishments**:

+* Communicate with team members on the discrepency between course schedule and actual materails given.
+* Read professor's slide on Ranking and Learning.
+ > Our group decide to hold a talk with Prof.Dirba on Wednesday on the discrepency between cs110 schedule and materials given by Prof.Yang.
+The current setup is quite different than other groups and make group members unable to complete the homework on time.

 ## Sunday, Oct 3 (2.5hrs)

+**Accomplishments**:

 * Watch professor's lecture on Information retrieval model and make [notes](https://docs.google.com/document/d/1FS7vMO-6ErDkzApeb9nVdxQyW2kHHMFV1EB6rf90d3U/edit?usp=sharing).

 ## Saturday, Oct 2(2hrs)

+**Accomplishments**:

 * Read "How to Read an Engineering Research Paper" by William Griswold.